aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xltm-to-json/_index.md

 ---
 title: C# XLTM to JSON - XLTM to JSON Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLTM to JSON in C#.
-C# Convert XLTM to JSON saveformat.
-C# XLTM to JSON format.
-Save XLTM to JSON C#.
+Convert XLTM to JSON quickly and easily with Aspose.Cells.
+C# XLTM to JSON.
+C# Save XLTM to JSON.
+Save XLTM as JSON using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLTM to JSON in C#., C# XLTM to JSON saveformat., XLTM to JSON C#., C# Convert XLTM to JSON]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLTM to JSON in C#., Save XLTM to JSON using C#., C# XLTM to JSON saveformat., XLTM to JSON Converter., C# Save XLTM as JSON]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}